 Here’s what I looked for when I researched the best infrared massager:

-1. It is lightweight.
+- It is lightweight.
 If you plan to use it by yourself, you don’t want your massager to be too heavy to hold for more than a minute.

-3. It has a long electric cord.
+- It has a long electric cord.
 You don’t want your movement to be limited.

-4. It has a relatively big handle so you can use it comfortably.
+- It has a relatively big handle so you can use it comfortably.

-6. It has additional accessories, such as interchangeable heads or attachments, to target different areas of the body.
+- It has additional accessories, such as interchangeable heads or attachments, to target different areas of the body.

-The 6 Best Infrared Massagers for Muscle Pain & Cellulite
+The 4 Best Infrared Massagers for Muscle Pain & Cellulite

 Here are my detailed infrared handheld massager reviews:

-1. Snailax Infrared Massager – Best for the Money
+1. Snailax Infrared Massager – Best Budget

-- Size: 15 x 5.5 x 4 inches
+- Size: 15″ x 5.5 “x 4”

 - Massage modes – 3

-- Weight: 1.8 pounds
+- Weight – 1.8 pounds

 - Attachments – 4

-The Snailax infrared body massager is 100% portable (just recharge and take it anywhere with you), powerful enough even on a low setting, has variable speed settings, and 4 attachments.
+The Snailax infrared body massager is 100% portable (just recharge and take it anywhere with you), powerful enough even on a low setting, has variable speed settings, and has 4 attachments.

 One of them allows you to use deep massage acupressure points.

-It has a powerful vibration motor that can produce a deep-tissue percussion massage for the neck, back, shoulders, legs, and feet, and
+It has a powerful vibration motor that can produce a deep-tissue percussion massage for the neck, back, shoulders, legs, and feet, and it includes an infrared heat feature (that will go up to about 120℉).

 The Snailax infrared massager is highly versatile – it comes with 4 interchangeable massage heads, 3 automatic massage modes, and 3 adjustable speed settings.